The Historic Yellowstone Trail

 October 12, 2025

-In 1915, the Yellowstone Trail was established as a transcontinental highway, but it was only passable for about five months each year.
+In 1915, the Yellowstone Trail was established as a transcontinental highway, but it was only "transcontinental" for less than half the year as Snoqualmie Pass would be blocked by deep snow and fallen trees.
 Back then, motoring was a summer activity, and freight was primarily transported by rail, so the seasonal nature of the road wasn't a major issue.

 In a July 9, 1916, article in the El Paso Herald, C.H.
 Lester described the challenging conditions when Snoqualmie Pass finally opened on June 25: "When we got well into the Cascades, the snowline got lower, or we rose up to meet it, for the mountains were covered from base to summit.
 The ground beneath the trees was buried under a deep white mantle.
 As we neared the summit, we passed through a narrow cut in the snow, just wide enough for the car to squeeze through, with walls almost higher than the top of the car.
 The road was in good condition, and we reached the Summit Inn at an elevation of 3,018 feet by 11:30 a.m."